pulumi/pulumi-hugo/themes/default/content/blog/multicloud-with-kubernetes-and-pulumi/index.md

 The purpose of this demo is not focused on the details of deploying a web app on Kubernetes with Pulumi, so we won't go into too much detail here.
-We created a `shinyapp/` folder to hold a Pulumi program (written in yaml!) [that you can find here.](https://github.com/pulumi/demo-kubecrash-2022/tree/main/shinyapp)
+We created a [shinyapp folder](https://github.com/pulumi/demo-kubecrash-2022/tree/main/shinyapp) to hold a Pulumi program (written in yaml!)
 We could now follow the [Kubernetes provider configuration steps](https://www.pulumi.com/registry/packages/kubernetes/installation-configuration/#configuration) to set up and deploy our `shinyapp` to each of our clusters.